Morris “Mo” Wiltshire

 Service in the Community

 Mo currently serves in many leadership roles in the community, including as the Special Prosecutor to both the Athens-Clarke County Coroner’s Office and the Oconee County Coroner’s Office in Inquests and Death Investigations.
 He serves as an Instructor for the Athens-Clarke County Police Department in the department’s New Officer Investigation Courses.
 He also serves as a Faculty Member for the Georgia Institute of Continuing Legal Education in the Gary Christy Memorial Georgia Trial Skills Clinic training and mentoring other attorneys to improve their courtroom ability.
-Mo is a member of the Georgia Bar Association, The Georgia Association of Criminal Defense Lawyers, The National Criminal Trial Lawyers Association and the Western Circuit Bar Association.
+Mo is a member of the Georgia Bar Association, The Georgia Association of Criminal Defense Lawyers, the Western Circuit Bar Association and other such law related organizations.

 Mo Wiltshire loves Blues music and good fiction.
 He is a huge Georgia and SEC sports fan as well as an avid hunter and fisherman.
 He enjoys a good story told around a campfire of an evening.
 Mo is a life member of the NRA and a committed advocate for the rights of citizens to be free from unwarranted governmental intrusion.
 Mo Wiltshire has represented people from all walks of life.
 For each of his clients from business owners and executives, law enforcement officers, doctors, attorneys, farmers, bankers, judges, truck drivers and elected officials to ESPN analysts, NFL players, musicians, students and paupers Mo believes our court system can and must work for everyone.
 He knows the system works especially well if you have the right lawyer.

-Mo is married to the lovely former Hope Vance of Athens and has three daughters, Mia, Lila and Charlotte.
-He and his family reside in Athens.
+Mo resides in Athens and is married to the lovely former Hope Vance of Athens and has three daughters Mia, Lila and Charlotte.

 The right attorney can make all the difference.
 Call Mo Wiltshire today at (706) 543-0002.